Expanded Archery Season on Deer

 A Cautionary Note: Nearly all land in the expanded archery hunting area is privately owned.
 Some of it is not deer habitat.
 Parts of it remain unhuntable due to sanctuaries, municipal ordinances against archery discharge, or simply because individual landowners do not support hunting and/or trespass on their land.
 We strongly urge all hunters to obtain landowner permission during the expanded archery season.
 Pre-season scouting is essential to your success.
 Please hunt ethically.
 Your behavior while afield may well determine the future of these hunts.

 Restricted to designated areas only (see map and descriptions below).

 Archery hunting only.

-Hunters who have a valid archery license will be able to purchase multiple expanded archery antlerless permits for $12.00 each, and one expanded archery antlered permit for $32.00.
-(Junior hunters 10 years of age or older and under 16 years of age may hunt during this season with their junior hunting license but must purchase the expanded archery permits.)
+Hunters who have a valid archery license will be able to purchase multiple expanded archery antlerless permits for $12.00 each, and one expanded archery either sex permit for $32.00.
+(The following licenses include one expanded archery antlerless deer permit - junior hunt, disabled veteran, over 70, and Native American.)